 If you answer 'no' to either of the above then this course is for you.

-- To promote workplace wellbeing by teaching good posture and best practice principles.
+Because a DSE assessment promotes workplace wellbeing by teaching good posture and best practice principles.

-- To help combat musculoskeletal disorders, reduced concentration levels, headaches, eye fatigue and other symptoms that are often the result of using a poorly designed workstation.
+Because it serves to combat musculoskeletal disorders, reduced concentration levels, headaches, eye fatigue and other symptoms that are often the result of using a poorly designed workstation.

-- To learn about cognitive ergonomics which is concerned with mental processes, such as perception, memory and reasoning.
+Because it explains the importance of cognitive ergonomics which is concerned with mental processes, such as perception, memory and reasoning.

-- To learn that organisational ergonomics are about how to make things work well for and within an organisation.
+Because a DSE assessment instructs that organisational ergonomics are about how to make things work well for and within an organisation.
 Policies, teamwork, deadlines and productivity targets.
 Creating easy systems of work for an organisation as a whole and not the individual.

 DSE training is more important for people that sit at a workstation for the majority of their working day.
 The term DSE is can be quite misleading as it’s not primarily the display screen that may cause long term health risks but the work station set up and the workers posture.
 Although eyestrain can be a symptom of staring at a computer screen, it’s usually neck, back, hand, arm and shoulder pain that are associated with computer workstations.